I once was lost, but now I am found.

 Growing up in a military family, I lived just about everywhere as a kid.
 When my dad retired from the Army, we settled in Dallas, Texas.
-The summer after I graduated from high school, as I read the Bible with a good friend, I became convicted of my sin and my need for a savior.
-I went to college, therefore, a very young believer.
+The summer after I graduated from high school, as I read the Bible with a good friend, I became convicted of my sinfulness and my need for a savior.
+I put my faith in Jesus, and went to college as a very young believer.

 My early years of following Jesus, in the midst of the hedonism that is typical on a state university campus, were “sink or swim.”
 By God’s grace, I swam.
 I connected with a local church in my college years.
-There I was loved, mentored, and developed.
-Ultimately, my wife and I were married there.
-Later I would serve on the pastoral staff of that same church for over twelve years.
-To the saints of that church I am forever indebted.
-From them, I learned much about grace and much about what the local church should be.
+There I was loved, mentored, and discipled.
+Ultimately, my wife and I were married there, and I was ordained there.
+In that time, the Lord gave me a deep love for the gospel and the local church – the people the gospel creates.

-Since 2013 I’ve had the privilege of serving as the lead pastor at Capitol City Christian Church in Lincoln, Nebraska.
-Because of my experience as a young believer, I am passionate about the local church.
-I am passionate most of all about my local church – the people God has called me to serve and lead by his grace.
-Most of what I write here is for the saints I now am privileged to pastor.
+In 2020, I began serving as the pastor of teaching and vision at Life Church in Salisbury, North Carolina.
+Because of my experience in the local church as a young believer, I remain passionate about the health and potential of the local church.
+Most of all, I am passionate about my local church – the people God has called me to serve and lead by his grace.
+The majority of what I write here is for the saints I now am privileged to pastor.

 My best friend, Kristen, and I have been married since 2001.
 Together we are raising four wonderful kids: Hudson (2006), Isaac (2008), Elliot (2011), and Carson (2013).
 From them we learn much about ourselves – and ultimately about God’s grace.

-I love listening to music and reading (mostly theology, history, and – occasionally – fiction).
-I also foster unhealthy obsessions with the Boston Red Sox and Manchester United.
-In recent years, I’ve learned to enjoy running.
-(I don’t run fast.)
+I love listening to music and reading.
+I foster unhealthy obsessions with the Boston Red Sox and Manchester United.
+I like to run, but not very fast.

 Above all else, I’m learning to love the gospel.
 Learning.
 For me, growing as a believer has mainly meant finding new ways to apply the gospel to my own heart.
 I am more convinced of my need for grace today than I was decades ago when I trusted in Christ for the first time.
 Even this, I believe, is grace.